5 Ways To Use LinkedIn Insights To Make Smarter Talent Decisions

 Using two report functions — the Talent Pool report and the Company report — recruitment professionals can access unique cuts of data that can help with peer benchmarking, competitor analysis, and even deciding where to open a new office.

-Here are four ways you can use LinkedIn Talent Insights to make smarter talent decisions in 2022:
+Here are four ways you can use LinkedIn Talent Insights to make smarter talent decisions:

 1. Use location data to find hidden gems